-Victoria Park.
-Gahan Reserve and the system of open space along the Yarra River including Collingwood Children's Farm and Dights Falls significantly contribute to the open space character of Abbotsford.
+Victoria Park, Gahan Reserve and the system of open space along the Yarra River including Collingwood Childrens Farm and Dights Falls significantly contribute to the open space character of Abbotsford.
 North of Gipps Street, open space is well distributed in the precinct, however south of Gipps Street there is a lack of open space combined with a forecast substantial increase in the resident and worker population.
-Key recommendations include to continue to investigate securing a linear open space reserve along the Yarra River between Clarke Street Reserve and Walmer Street Bridge, the provision of a new Neighbourhood Park in the southern part of the precinct where larger land parcels provide the potential for future provision of open space.
+Key recommendations include to continue to investigate securing a linear open space reserve along the Yarra River between Clarke Street Reserve and Walmer Street Bridge; and the provision of a new Neighbourhood Park in the long term in the southern part of the precinct where larger land parcels provide the potential for future provision of open space.
 Combined with this is the recommendation to provide two new Small Local open spaces for the existing and forecast community in the south west part of Abbotsford.

-There is potential to improve the diversity of facilities and character in selected Local and Small Local open spaces in Abbotsford north Gipps Street.
-The new Neighbourhood Park will be designed to include a range of unstructured recreation facilities to encourage the community in the southern part of the precinct to be outdoors.
-The open space design will also focus on improved greening, particularly in the higher density areas to contribute positively to mitigating urban heat island effect.
+There is potential to improve the diversity of facilities and character in selected Local and Small Local open spaces in Abbotsford north of Gipps Street.
+The new Victoria Park Masterplan will improve the structured and unstructured sport and recreation use.
+The open space designs will also focus on improved greening, particularly in the higher density areas to contribute positively to mitigating urban heat island effect.
+If the CUB site redevelops, the future Neighbourhood open space will focus on providing unstructured recreation facilities for the forecast community.